-However, for some it is difficult to just walk away from what you do best.
+However, for some, it is difficult to just walk away from what you do best.
 Becoming a simple citizen is not always for those who have found that serving their country is more than a career, it’s a lifetime commitment.

 What is a Private Military Contractor?

 PMC companies employ these contractors to fill in where gaps may be present or located throughout the US military or service personnel.
 PMC companies became more popular or needed during the turn of the 21st century.
-In fact, PMC companies started when large firms hired these ex-military experts as part of the second largest wave of contractors flown in to Iraq.
+In fact, PMC companies started when large firms hired these ex-military experts as part of the second-largest wave of contractors flown into Iraq.

 Tasks Done by a Private Military Contractor

-However, some may even guard government buildings and corporate headquarters from being targeted.
-Patrolling corporate building that may be at risk of terrorism is also the job duties of a PMC.
+However, some may even guard government buildings and corporate headquarters against being targeted.
+Patrolling corporate buildings that may be at risk of terrorism is also the job duties of a PMC.
 Their job or position in the military is very different, compared to those working as a bodyguard or security officer.
 The reason being is that of working in complex situations such as war zones.

 What is the Salary of a Military Contractor?

 Some PMCs will pay daily, however, some may not see a check till the assignment is complete.
-Daily pay rates can run from $500 to $1,000, or up to $400,000 per year, depending on the company who is hiring.
+Daily pay rates can run from $500 to $1,000, or up to $400,000 per year, depending on the company that is hiring.

-What are Some Qualifications to Become a PMC?
+What Are Some Qualifications to Become a PMC?

+Is it hard to become a private military contractor?
 To qualify as a PMC, one must maintain a good physical fitness level.
 Staying in shape keeps the PMC ready for action at any moment called upon.
 Possessing a strong military background with special ops experience is a plus.
 Also, an outstanding record of achievements will allow the contractor to be chosen for top clearance projects.

 Having an updated resume on hand is essential when looking for a PMC job.
 In some cases, a DD214 security clearance may be required for employment.
-Once you apply for a job as a Private Military Contractor, it may take up to six month to a year to be accepted and hired.
-Having a degree in Communications, Criminal Justice, or Emergency Management may also benefit the PMC.
+Once you apply for a job as a Private Military Contractor, it may take up to six months to a year to be accepted and hired.
+Having a degree in Communications, Criminal Justice or Emergency Management may also benefit the PMC.

-What are the most common PMC companies?
+What are the Most Common PMC Companies?